Are you ready to be inspired?

-Are you ready to be inspired?
-AASA’s National Conference on Education is announcing influential and knowledgeable education keynote speakers to headline each day of the conference in Daily General Sessions.
-Get a high-level view of education policy, transformational leadership strategies and more.
+AASA’s National Conference on Education will feature three influential and knowledgeable education keynote speakers to headline each day of the conference in daily General Sessions.
+Get a high-level view of education policy, transformational leadership strategies, and more.

-There is one general session each day.
-They include the award presentations, special appearances and keynote addresses.
+There is one General Session each day.
+They include the award presentations, special appearances, and keynote addresses.

 Carole Basile